Top Thrill 2: As Top Thrill Dragster (2003–2021)

-The roller coaster was themed to Top Fuel drag racing, a category of motor racing that involved the world's fastest accelerating cars.
+The roller coaster was themed to Top Fuel drag racing, a category of motor racing that involves the world's fastest accelerating cars.
 An actual Top Fuel dragster weighs approximately one ton, while each train on the coaster weighed 15 tons.
 Originally, the design called for five cars on each train, but when the ride first opened, there were only four.
 A fifth car was added to each by midseason.

 Each dragster-themed train was also decorated with a spoiler, a set of tires, and an engine at the rear of each train, but these were removed after the fifth car was added to allow an extra row of seats to take their place.

 The track was mostly painted red, with the launch and approach to the tower having white stripes alternating with red sections.
 The supports were white on the launch and brake area and yellow on the tower.

-As Top Thrill 2
+As Top Thrill 2 (2024–present)

 As Top Thrill 2, the top fuel theming was dropped in favor of a more general racing theme, similar to that of Formula One.
-The ride area, as well as the trains, are decorated with a stylized logo of "CP Racing."
+The ride area, as well as the trains, are decorated with a stylized logo of "CP Racing".
 The redesigned ride runs three 5-car trains supplied by Zamperla, holding 20 people per train.
 The trains are of Zamperla's Lightning model, which is notable for using a milled aluminum chassis and carbon fiber bodywork.
-For safety, riders can not bring loose items onto the ride, and metal detectors are installed at the beginning of the queue.
+For safety, riders can not bring loose items onto the ride, and metal detectors are used to enforce this at the beginning of the queue.

-As part of the refurbishment, the ride was repainted to have white track and dark grey supports, with the highest points on both the spike and top hat towers being accented with red sections alternating with white sections.
+As part of the refurbishment, the ride was repainted to have white track and dark grey supports, with the highest points on both the spike and top hat towers being accented with red and white alternating sections.

 Rollbacks

-Occasionally a train will launch without sufficient speed to reach the top of the tower and roll back onto the launch track, hence the term "rollback".
-This typically happens in cool, wet, or breezy weather, or when the wind is significantly working against it.
+Occasionally, a train will launch without sufficient speed to reach the top of the tower and roll back onto the launch track, hence the term "rollback".
+This typically happens in cool, wet, or breezy weather, or when the wind is significantly working against the ride's launch.
 As Top Thrill Dragster, the launch track was equipped with retractable magnetic brake fins, which were raised after each launch to slow the train down in case it did not reach the top of the tower.
 As Top Thrill 2, if the train does not crest over the top after the third launch, the LSM fins also function as braking fins to slow the train down.

-On very rare occasions, a combination of the weight distribution of the train, the force of the launch, and the wind could stall a train on top of the tower.
-When this happened, a mechanic took the elevator to the top and pushed the train down the hill.
+On very rare occasions, a combination of the weight distribution of the train, the force of the launch, and the wind can stall a train on top of the tower.
+When this happens, a mechanic will take the elevator to the top and push the train down the hill.